 Relationship Revolving Door: Leonard and Penny have this kind of relationship, full of false starts, set backs, and at least two notable break ups.
 As of season five they're significantly more stable, but Penny's Commitment Issues have threatened to bring them back to square one a number of times.

 Relationship Upgrade: Between Leonard and Penny, at the beginning of season three.
 They broke up about 3/4 of the way through the season.
-They get back together in season five.
+They get back together in season five, and in Season seven, Leonard proposed.

 And, as of 5x10, Sheldon and Amy.